DMS Bridge Alumni Profiles

 Wanting the light bulb moments

 Simons was ready to become an analytical chemist in 2015.
 Unable to find the right position, he took a job as a dermatology office medical assistant despite having “no interest in medicine.
-None,” he said.
+None,” he says.

 Nevertheless, he became immersed in supporting four PAs and a doctor and came to understand the significant role a PA plays in patient care.
 He’d held the job for two years when an overheard conversation crystallized a desire to become one.

 “A PA was going back and forth with a patient, having a lot of trouble figuring out what was wrong.
 Then, with the answer to one specific question, a light bulb went off in her head.
 She suddenly knew what was wrong from something she’d read in a research study.
-I wanted to be able to do that,” Simons said.
+I wanted to be able to do that,” Simons says.

 He became a certified PA in 2021 but felt he didn’t know how to effectively explore research data.
 So, he sought out a doctoral program and chose Butler.

 “When a PA has tried x-y-z with a patient and gets stuck, we don’t have the intrinsic medical-school knowledge a physician does.
-We must assess risks/benefits without having been taught how to identify sound vs. skewed research,” Simons said.
+We must assess risks/benefits without having been taught how to identify sound vs. skewed research,” Simons says.
 “In the DMS program, we get a fuller understanding of properly interpreting statistical data.”

 Saving money while learning